tjustorm/Multi-resBind/README.md

 Train and evaluate the model with the commands:
 `python3 main.py`
 # Model
-The pretrined models to reproduce the Figures and tables of paper can be found in the Model dirctory.
+The pretrined models to reproduce the Figures and tables of paper can be found in the ./results dirctory.